Pratham16112002/logseq/pages/Go Backend Engineering.md

 	  ```
 	-
 - ### HTTP Payload Validation
-	- We could do it naively with multiple if
+	- We could do it naively with multiple if else condition.
+	-